The Indian Express: Circulation

-Fake news

-In 25th January 2020, Indian Express ran a Fake TRP scam case against Republic TV and others, Mumbai court directed to withdraw the FIR as Fake TRP Scam ran by Indian Express was found to be fake news.
-Republic TV sends legal notice to Indian Express over running a Fake Story on Fake TRP Scam.
+Controversies

 In May 2020, the Indian Express reported that the Crime Branch of the Delhi Police had determined that an audio clip shared on WhatsApp, which was presented as a recording of Saad Kandhlawi asking Tablighi Jamaat members to disregard social distancing recommendations for a religious congregation during the COVID-19 pandemic, had been "doctored".
 The Bureau of Police Research and Development subsequently listed the audio clip as an example of "fake news and disinformation vectors" in a report and retracted it one day later.
 In response, the Delhi Police posted on Twitter that the Indian Express article was incorrect and summoned the reporter for questioning.
 The Indian Express replied on Twitter that they had contacted Special Commissioner of Police Praveer Ranjan for comment and that Ranjan did not respond before the article's publication.

 In 2022, Indian Express published a piece in its newspaper claiming that the director generals of few Indian paramilitary forces were not invited to the Republic Day parade.
 The concerned forces later clarified that the news was incorrect and the director generals had attended the event.
-The CRPF, said that the "information published in The Indian Express that DG CRPF was not invited to Republic Day Parade is not just incorrect but also ill intended and insulting to the Force.
-Shri Kuldiep Singh, DG CRPF, was invited to the Republic Day Parade which he attended".

-In February 2025, Dr. Shashi Tharoor accused Indian Express of manipulation of his speech.
-Indian Express swiftly reported in English that Tharoor said during the podcast that he has “other options” if his party no longer needs him.
-He accused the newspaper of running a “fake news story claiming I had decried the absence of a leader” in the Kerala Congress.
+In February 2025, Shashi Tharoor accused Indian Express of manipulation of his speech.
+Indian Express swiftly reported in English that Tharoor said during the podcast that he has "other options" if his party no longer needs him.
+He accused the newspaper of running a "fake news story claiming I had decried the absence of a leader" in the Kerala Congress.